The Mill and the Museum & Archive have a range of research and education resources available to anyone interested.

 Industrial Revolution Workbook

-Our new work book to accompany school workshops at Sunny Bank Mills Archive.
-After a few months developing and creating in collaboration with Agnis Smallwood and with the support of Historic England.
-We now are able to offer teachers of Primary School children our Industrial Revolution work book as a resource to accompany a workshop visit to the Mill.
+Our new work book to accompany school workshops at Sunny Bank Mills Museum & Archive.
+After a few months developing and creating in collaboration with Agnis Smallwood and with the support of Historic England, we now are able to offer teachers of Primary School children our Industrial Revolution work book as a resource to accompany a workshop visit to the Mill.

 Landmark Trust Podcast: Woven Past

-The Landmark Trust chat to our Archive Curator Rachel Moaby and weaver Agnis Smallwood to discover more about how traditions are being kept alive at the mill.
+The Landmark Trust chat to our Heritage Director Rachel Moaby and weaver Agnis Smallwood to discover more about how traditions are being kept alive at the mill.
 There are two podcasts to listen to; Woven Histories Part 1 and Woven Past.

 Managing directors William and John Gaunt take you on a tour of the mill...

 Our Museum & Archive 360 features an oral history by June Pearce, former mender and burler at Sunny Bank Mills.